Feyerabend/ABC80/emu/README.md

 There are naturally several emulators for ABC80.
 But this one may be the simplest, although barely functional.
+It lacks most features, graphics, sound etc. but it shows how simple programs (text based) can work.
+Starting from a simple Z80 emulator, the program copies what is in the screen memory and recognizes some keys as input.
-Built upon "tinyz80"[^tiny] in C it illustrates some simple concepts such as:
+Built upon "tinyz80"[^tiny] in C it illustrates some simple programming concepts such as a sample:

 [^tiny]: https://github.com/kspalaiologos/tinyz80